 "Is the Federal Housing Administration the next bailout?"
 The question has become all too common these past several months.
 It's also the title of a policy forum held December 13 at the free-market Cato Institute in Washington, D.C.
 Based on the evidence, it would be hard to avoid concluding "yes."
 Three speakers highly familiar with the workings of FHA - Mark Calabria, Edward Pinto and Michael Frantantoni - explained why the mortgage insurance agency is a prime candidate for a first-time-ever dose of taxpayer support.
 FHA, part of the U.S. Department of Housing and Urban Development, aggressively ramped up activity following the banking collapse of 2008.
 Accordingly, the default rate on its more than $1.15 trillion portfolio has shot up.
-Congress in the near future may be forced to enlist a reluctant public to cover a deficit of $50 billion or more.
+The Treasury Department in the near future may be forced to cover a deficit of $50 billion or more.

 National Legal and Policy Center in October and again in November covered this issue at length - and with good reason.
 The Federal Housing Administration, established by Congress in 1934, in theory is a self-financing entity; it generates most of its revenues through the up-front and periodic premiums it charges lenders to protect them against the risk of default.
 But as its mandate has expanded to reach higher-risk borrowers, it has become a fiscal liability.
 About one in six of the 7.6 million FHA-insured home loans in force are at least 30 days delinquent.
 Roughly one in 10 are at least 90 days delinquent.
 An independent audit of the agency's main insurance fund, the Mutual Mortgage Insurance Fund (MMIF), showed that as of September 30, 2012, the MMIF had $16.3 billion less in capital reserves than what would be necessary to meet obligations during the current fiscal year.
 The fund had only $30.4 billion in cash reserves compared to as $46.7 billion short-term loss.
 Reserves effectively are in negative territory at -1.44 percent.
 By law, FHA must maintain a minimum capital reserve level of 2 percent.